 “MCS” (microgeneration certification scheme) was introduced; June 2009, replacing “Green Skies” (low carbon building program).
 MCS is a certification body allowing growth in the domestic low carbon heating program.
 Installation companies registered with MCS have to meet high standards in administration and installations.

-Artizan Heating holds accreditation for Biomass, Heat Pumps and Solar Thermal.
+Artizan Lifestyle holds accreditation for Biomass, Heat Pumps and Solar Thermal.

 The three main criteria for a successful application for the RHI

 - The installation must be installed by an MCS accredited installer

 - A EPC (energy performance certificate) is required